chr1sC0d1ng/supermaya-new/site/posts/3-most-common-push-notification-mistakes-that-brands-make.md

 A common mistake made by brands is to send push notifications and then report on the outcomes, rather than set goals in advance.
 Sending these notifications just because you can, contributes to all the above mistakes.

-All communication channels, including notifications objectives.

 All communication channels, including notifications, should stem from business objectives.
 For example are you trying to increase sales, onboard more customers, reduce churn, promote a new feature or action?
 What are your current benchmarks?
 What are you aiming to achieve?
 What is the role or contribution expected from each of your channels?

-Next, how will you measure the results?
-What is your attribution modelling?

-Next, how will you measure the results?
-What is your attribution modelling?
-Next, how will you measure the results?
-What is your attribution modelling?
-Next, how will you measure the results?
-What is your attribution modelling?
-Next, how will you measure the results?
-What is your attribution modelling?
-Next, how will you measure the results?
-What is your attribution modelling?
 Next, how will you measure the results?
 What is your attribution modelling?

 Careful planning of goals and metrics allows you better track the influence of push notifications.
 Many users may see a push notification and dismiss it, and later take action directly in the app, or after a reminder on another channel like email or SMS.
 By planning segmented campaigns, you can measure the impact of your notifications beyond clicks.